helium/HIP/0009-non-helium-hotspots.md

 virtual network from a real one.

 To mitigate that, we propose introducing a probationary mode.
-Every single hotspot which will join the network (including helium manufactured) will do so in "probation".
-In probation mode, the PoC activity of a hotspot would be limited to only participate in challenges which involve the external device.
+Every single hotspot which will join the network will do so in "probation".
+In probation mode, the PoC activity of a hotspot would be limited to only participate in challenges as witnessees with no PoC request priviledges.

-To gain full PoC priviledges, a hotspot must complete a pre-determined number of successful challenges involving the external device.
-This number can be set via chain variable on the blockchain.
+To gain full PoC priviledges, a hotspot must complete a chain variable controlled maximum number of successful challenges involving either a helium manufactured hotspot or an authorized 3rd party manufactured hotspots.

 Consider the below network where hotspot A-F are non-helium manufactured hotspots, with the lines representing RF visibility between hotspots.